Dangarte/epi-embedding-maps-viewer/README.md

    2. Drag the map onto the `.html` file you downloaded in the first step to view it in the browser.
 3. Done

+## ⚠ Important

+The file `v0-artists-8192` is too big (132MB) for GitHub (<100MB), so it was uploaded separately to Google Drive: [`v0-artists-8192`](https://drive.usercontent.google.com/download?id=1S3P8qu8fByQ1XMa6afyDW46oxxaa6_a1)
+If you want to use this file, download it and drag it to the viewing page.

 ## Demo

 TODO Insert video here